 School Maize Farm 2020

-In 2019 a total of 106 x 90 Kg bags of maize were harvested at the school maize farm together with 2 x 90Kg bags of beans.
+Last year (2019), a total of 106 x 90 Kg bags of maize were harvested at the school maize farm together with 2 x 90Kg bags of beans.

-The beans are normally intercropped with the maize and two crops of beans are planted, but this year due to poor weather conditions only one crop of beans could be planted later in the year.
+The beans are normally intercropped with the maize and two crops of beans are planted, but last year due to poor weather conditions only one crop of beans could be planted later in the year.
 This resulted in a much reduced harvest of beans.

 September 2020 Update:

 Unfortunately this year with the covid-19 restrictions in place throughout Kenya which limited movement of people and transport, farming activities were severely impacted.
 This has meant that instead of cultivating 6 acres of crops we have only been able to plant maize and beans on 3 acres of land.
 We intercropped beans with the maize and the first bean harvest yielded 2 x 90kg bags of beans.
 A second bean crop has been planted which should be ripe by late October.
-The maize plants are reported to be doing well at the moment and the maize is due to be harvested in late October/early November 2020.
+The maize plants are reported to be doing well at the moment and the maize is due to be harvested in late November/early December 2020.